dsdanielpark/ExceptNotifier/documents/DEV_NOTE.md

 <br>

+## Variable and Class naming
+In principle, all variable and class names are intuitive, and I keep them easy to refactor until major version 1.
+Various decorators and package structures are discussed after development stage 5 or higher.
+This principle is so that different people can easily refactor, contribute, and react quickly to interface changes in different applications.
+However, while maintaining these principles, if you have any good ideas, please feel free to suggest them.

+In this class, I inherit from Python's exceptionBase and override the excepthook method to create a custom exception handler.
+To avoid using args, double inheritance, or complicating the structure, I define and use internal variables (declaring them as global variables if necessary).

+Typically, in Python, variable names are mangled by adding a double underscore prefix (__).
+However, in this case, I chose to use capital letters for internal variables to emphasize their constant-like usage.
+If you have suggestions for improving class names, method names, or variable names, please feel free to contribute.
+##### In this package, a variable name prefixed with an _ signifies that it is used only within a function.
+Naming focused on function rather than mangling.
+If a particular method is only used within a class, it is used as the _method name.

+<br><br>

 # Thank To
 - Thanks to [Myunghak Lee](https://github.com/myeonghak) for providing great ideas on providing debugging information through open ai API.

 <br>

 # Release note
 |Version|Description|